Cam/zoo-cart/README.md

 Not much to see here yet... move along :p

 I'm still compiling this project for upload.
-I'm new to this, so please bare with me.
+I'm new to this, so please bear with me.

 ISSUES